 Abstract

 In current WD 4 of HEVC, decoder shall flush all reference pictures in Decoded Picture Buffer (DPB) prior to decoding the first key picture that follows a CRA picture in decoding order.
 This contribution shows some use cases when some reference leading pictures should not be flushed out, which are called Undiscardable Leading Pictures (ULPs), prior to decoding the key picture and are allowed to be used as reference for inter prediction for pictures that follow the key picture in order to improve coding efficiency.
 The contribution proposes some syntax and semantics of new elements to signal ULPs in header of CRA slice.
+It is reported that by using special input sequences that contains scene change before CRA picture, modified HM-4.0 that implements ULP concept gives gains 0.2 % Y, 0.2% U, 0.2 V for RAHE and 0.3% Y, 0.1% U, 0.2% V for RALC.

 Introduction